cr0wnctf/cr0wnctf.github.io/_posts/2019-09-03-twctf19-phpnote.md

 A nice summary, except it's **_incorrect_**.
 Whilst the slides _do_ show it being used in a SSRF context, but it's not a SSRF technique!
-I should have read the source material better since I discarded this technique early on despite most signs pointing to it!
+I should have read the source material better since I discarded this technique early on despite most signs pointing to it because I thought it was SSRF dependent!
 The Defender Technique is acutally more like a Local File Disclosure vulnerability.
+Portswigger why you gotta do me dirty :(?